cowlum/Midnite_NMEA/README.md

 3) NmeaHP33A - Python program to receive NMEA strings from the HP33A (onboard AIS) via GPSD and send it to the NmeaCommunicator on port 2010.

+4) NmeaRS232 - Python program to send and recieve data over rs232 to the VHF